MIL-STD-1168: Pre-Standard Lot Code Format [1942-1965]

 The format used in the 1940s, 1950's and 1960's was in the format of LLL-NNNN.

 In this example, "L" stands for Letter and "N" stands for Number.

 The first two or three letters (LL or LLL) were for the Manufacturer's Code.
 Each manufacturer had a unique code designation.The digits were the Lot's serial number.
-This was originally 4 or more digits long.
-Blocks of 4-digit Lot serial numbers were assigned to each manufacturing plant.
+This was originally 4 digits long (NNNN).
+Blocks of serial Lot numbers (like 0001 to 0399) were assigned to each manufacturing plant.
 The date of production of the lots (and the type and grade of ammunition and its packaging) was tracked by biannual supply bulletin rather than marked on the exterior packaging.

 There was confusion at the start from a lack of rigid standards and oversight.
 Some contractors would use a serial number sequence for each type of ammunition they produced, meaning there would be lots of different ammunition types produced at different times that would have the same lot number.
 Others grouped ammunition of different types produced at the same time into the same block of lot numbers.
 This was sorted out by the end of World War Two when more oversight was possible.

+In the late war period (1944-1945) there was an overhaul and repacking of pre-war and wartime ammo into improved packaging.
+The repacked ammo lots were given 5-digit Lot codes (NNNNN) assigned in blocks to each manufacturer.
+Troops would avoid or refuse to use up older or repacked ammo because it was feared it would misfire or jam.
+To alleviate this false belief, the term "Repacked" was replaced with the term "Functional" in the early 1950s.

 Ammunition Crates

 Ammunition crates were marked with identifying information.
 The class of ammunition (e.g., Explosives or Small Arms Ammunition) was embossed on the lid.
-The front panel had the alphanumeric Ammunition Identification Code (used 1942-1956) in the upper right corner, the gross weight in pounds and volume in cubic feet stamped in the lower left corner, and the Lot Code stamped in the lower right corner.
+The front panel had the alphanumeric Ammunition Identification Code (used 1942-1958) in the upper right corner, the gross weight in pounds and volume in cubic feet stamped in the lower left corner, and the Lot Code stamped in the lower right corner.
 The text in the center of the front panel detailed the amount and type of contents the crate contained.

 Ammunition types were indicated by colored stripes on pre-war (1920s to 1930s) and early-war (1940s) crates.
 The colored stripes were duplicated on the cartons of ammunition inside them.
 Packing types (cartons, clips in bandoleers, and belted or linked machinegun ammunition) were indicated by pictograms.